wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/244-submission-jockel-to-hasluck.md

 ---
+doc_date: '1968-12-04'
+doc_num: 244
+doc_order: 244
+naa_refs:
+- naa_barcode: 583787
+  naa_control_symbol: 3034/10/1/4 PART 3
+  naa_series: A1838
+  reference: '[NAA: Al838, 3034/10/1/4 part 3]'
-title: "244 Submission, Jockel To Hasluck"
+title: Submission, Jockel To Hasluck
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9752
 vol_id: 26
-doc_date: 1968-12-04
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 244 Submission, Jockel To Hasluck

 Canberra, 4 December 1968

 Confidential

  **Visit by Brigadier-General Sarwo Edhie to T.P.N.G.**

 You may not be familiar with the background of the subject which is briefly summarized below.

 2\.
 On 27th September, the Indonesian Minister for Internal Affairs, Basuki Rachmat, also at the time acting Foreign Minister, told Loveday that he was anxious to discuss with President Soeharto as soon as possible a proposal that the Military Commander of West Irian, General Sarwo Edhie, visit T.P.N.G.
 He said that he would like advance knowledge that this visit would in fact be acceptable to the Australian Government, and asked if we could reach an early favourable decision and let him know.
-This approach followed earlier indications, including a public statement by General Edhie himself, that the Indonesians would like such a visit to take place.1
+This approach followed earlier indications, including a public statement by General Edhie himself, that the Indonesians would like such a visit to take place.[1](#f1)

 3\.
-In a submission of 2nd October to the Acting Minister,2 the Department recommended that Loveday be instructed to reply along the lines that the Australian Government would be happy to arrange a visit by General Edhie in December if President Soeharto desired it to take place.
+In a submission of 2nd October to the Acting Minister,[2](#f2) the Department recommended that Loveday be instructed to reply along the lines that the Australian Government would be happy to arrange a visit by General Edhie in December if President Soeharto desired it to take place.
 The main paragraphs of that submission follow:—

 > As Military Commander of West Irian, General Edhie is the most important Indonesian Government figure in that Territory.
 This is because of both the predominant position of the Army in Indonesian affairs and also the leading role which the military has played in West Irian since Indonesia assumed control in 1963.
-The civilian Governor of West Irian,3 an indigenous West Irianese, is of little consequence.
+The civilian Governor of West Irian,[3](#f3) an indigenous West Irianese, is of little consequence.
 It is expected that General Edhie will remain in his present position for some time, and certainly over the period leading up to the ‘act of self-determination’ which Indonesia is obliged to carry out in West Irian before the end of 1969.

 > General Edhie is known to be well-disposed towards Australia and has spent a year at Queenscliff Staff College in 1964.
 (The Commandant of the College at the time, Brigadier Hunter, is now Commanding Officer of the Pacific Islands Regiment in T.P.N.G.)
 In subsequent years he has acquired a reputation for honesty and strong leadership and was the leading military commander in the Djakarta area in anti-communist operations after the September 1965 coup.
 He will be playing a key role in the events surrounding next year’s ‘act of self-determination’.